ryrob30/mobile-services.en/help/using/in-app-messaging/t-create-push-message/c-audience-push-message.md

 In Adobe Mobile Services, marketers might only push to one app per platform.
 If marketers attempt to push to segments that contain users from multiple apps, a warning is displayed that states that proceeding can result in serious push failures and the potential blacklisting of users.
 If you experience a push failure, see *Resolving push failures* in [Troubleshooting Push Messaging](../../in-app-messaging/t-create-push-message/c-troubleshooting-push-messaging.md#concept_8CECEBF5C278422796BAD09107DCED93).

-To use Audience Manager data in your segment definition, see [Audience Analytics](https://marketing.adobe.com/resources/help/en_US/analytics/audiences/).
+To use Audience Manager data in your segment definition, see <!--REKHA-[Audience Analytics](https://marketing.adobe.com/resources/help/en_US/analytics/audiences/).
+Not sure where the migrated content is, so commenting out for now.-->

 >[!IMPORTANT]
 >
 >If app users are blacklisted, marketers can **never** send push messages to those affected users again.

-If you choose an audience segment that contains users across multiple apps, you might see the following alert:
+If you select an audience segment that contains users across multiple apps, you might see the following alert:

 ![](assets/multiple_appname.png)